hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 Plus, Typescript type definition files are generated so you won't get any warnings when using the icons.

-Additionally, everytime there is a major release of an Icon Set, we preserve the previous version.
+Additionally, everytime there is a major release of an Icon Set, we preserve the previous 2 versions for a total of 3 versions.

 ## Why not @quasar/extras?